 Social Media Content Calendar

-Finding the time to run a successful business is difficult enough, and now business owners must find the time to promote their business via social media, web pages, and blogs in order to get more traffic, promote their brand, and engage with customers.
+Finding the time to run a successful company is difficult enough, but now business owners must spend more time promoting their business via social media, web pages, and blogs to get more traffic and engage with customers.
+After deciding to jump into digital marketing, you must devise a strategy that can make the process both manageable and trackable.

 What is a Social Media Content Calendar?